TITLE 68: PROFESSIONS AND OCCUPATIONS

 2) Provide experiences that contain subject matter and course materials relevant to that set forth in Section 5-70 of the Act.

-f) Each CE course, except those offered in a classroom, by interactive webinar, or by online distance education, shall end in a mandatory proctored final exam prepared and provided by the licensed education provider consisting of at least 25 questions for every 2 credit hours for which the minimum passing score shall be no less than 75%, after July 1, 2019.
-The education provider's registration material shall indicate to the student in writing if the examination will be electronic, in paper format or both.
+f) Each CE course, except those offered in a classroom, by interactive webinar, or by online distance education, shall end in a mandatory proctored final exam prepared and provided by the licensed education provider consisting of at least 12 questions for every 1 credit hour and for which the minimum passing score shall be no less than 75%.
+The education provider's registration material shall inform the student in writing if the examination will be in electronic format, paper format, or both.
 Credit hours exclude any time devoted to taking the examination.

-1) Pursuant to Section 5-70(j) of the Act, no more than 6 hours of CE credit may be taken in one calendar day.
+1) Pursuant to Section 5-70(j) of the Act, no more than 12 hours of CE credit may be taken in one calendar day.
 The proctored final exam for a CE course or courses may be given at the end of each individual course or group of courses.
-For example, a licensee, who intends to take 12 hours of CE may complete the proctored final exams and earn CE credit for the courses at the end of each individual course, or group of courses, provided the licensee does not exceed the 6 hour limit of instruction per calendar day referenced in Section 5-70(j) of the Act.
+For example, a licensee who intends to take 12 hours of CE may complete the proctored final exam and earn CE credit for the courses at the end of each individual course or group of courses, provided that the licensee does not exceed the 12- hour limit of instruction per calendar day referenced in Section 5-70(j) of the Act.

 2) All examinations shall be proctored pursuant to an exam proctor policy.
 Proctors must be impartial third parties (i.e., not a licensee's sponsoring broker, managing broker, relative, or colleague) as defined in Section 1450.100.

-3) If a student failed a CE examination twice, the student must successfully retake the CE course and pass the examination in order to receive credit.
+3) If a student fails a CE examination twice, the student must successfully retake the CE course and pass the examination in order to receive credit.

-g) Verified attendance by the licensed education provider is mandatory at all courses presented in a classroom, by interactive webinar, or by online distance education.
+g) A licensed education provider must verify student attendance for all courses presented in a classroom, by interactive webinar, or by online distance education.